apereo/cas/docs/cas-server-documentation/installation/Configuring-Proxy-Authentication.md

 - Application A on the backend needs to contact a service S to produce data.
 - Service S itself is protected by CAS itself.

-Because A contacts S via a server-to-service method where no browser is involved, service would not be able to recognize that an SSO session already exists.
-In these cases, application A needs to exercise proxying in order to obtain a ticket for service S. The ticket is passed to the relevant endpoint of service S so it can retrieve and validate it via CAS and finally produce a response.
+Because A contacts service S via a server-to-service method where no browser is involved, service S would not be able to recognize that an SSO session already exists.
+In these cases, application A needs to exercise proxying in order to obtain a proxy ticket for service S. The proxy ticket is passed to the relevant endpoint of service S so it can retrieve and validate it via CAS and finally produce a response.